 - School staff may administer prescription medicines, although there is no statutory or contractual duty for staff to do this (see Named people for administration of medicine). - Parents must complete a recognised 'Parental Agreement for School to Administer Medicine in Schools' (see Appendix 1). - Medicines must be clearly labelled and ideally provided in the original container as dispensed by a pharmacist and include the prescriber's instructions.
 This will include: Name of child, name of medicine, dose, method of administration, time/frequency of administration, any side effects, expiry date. - Medicines will be stored safely.
-Medicines needing refrigeration will be stored in the staff fridge.
+Medicines needing refrigeration will be stored in the office fridge.
 Some medicines will also be kept in the child's classroom. - Before administering any medicine, staff will check that the medicine belongs to the child, that the dosage they are giving is correct, and that written permission has been given. - All dosages given will be recorded on the Record of medicine administered on the reverse of the Parental Agreement to Administer Medicine in School's form.

-Self management
+• Self management

-- Pupils who can be trusted to do so can manage their own medication e.g. inhalers. - Inhalers will be kept in the classroom and must have the child's name clearly marked on them and 'use by date' must be monitored by parents.
-Pupils self-administering asthma inhalers do not need to be recorded but the pupil must inform a member of staff. - Parents must not give children medicine or tablets to self-administer in school without permission from the Headteacher. - Parents must complete a Self-management of medication form (See Appendix 1).
-The school does not allow medicines/tablets that can be purchased over the counter to be brought into school.
+- Pupils who can be trusted to do so can manage their own medication e.g. inhalers. - Inhalers will be kept in the classroom and must have the child's name clearly marked on them and 'use by date' must be monitored by parents. - Pupils can self-administer asthma inhalers but the pupil must inform a member of staff who then records this on the form accompanying the medicine. - Parents must not give children medicine or tablets to self-administer in school. - The school does not allow medicines / tablets that can be purchased over the counter to be brought into school.

-School trips and sporting activities
+• School trips and sporting activities